Climate change in New Mexico

 Climate change in New Mexico encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of New Mexico.

 According to the United States Environmental Protection Agency, "New Mexico's climate is changing.
 Most of the state has warmed at least one degree (F) in the last century.
 Throughout the southwestern United States, heat waves are becoming more common, and snow is melting earlier in spring.
 In the coming decades, our changing climate is likely to decrease the flow of water in the Colorado, Rio Grande, and other rivers; threaten the health of livestock; increase the frequency and intensity of wildfires; and convert some rangelands to desert".
+Climate change is adversely affecting New Mexico by increasing temperatures and making the region drier.

 Snowpack

 "As the climate warms, less precipitation falls as snow, and more snow melts during the winter.
 That decreases snowpack—the amount of snow that accumulates over the winter.
 Since the 1950s, the snowpack has been decreasing in New Mexico, as well as in Colorado, Utah, and Wyoming, which matters because the headwaters of the Rio Grande, San Juan, Colorado, and Navajo rivers are in those states.

 Diminishing snowpack in northern New Mexico will shorten the season for skiing and other forms of winter tourism and recreation.
 The tree line may shift, as subalpine fir and other high-altitude trees become able to grow at higher elevations.
 A higher tree line would decrease the extent of alpine tundra ecosystems, which could threaten some species".